building insurance for commercial and residential

 Katrin Straub

-A property, two uses – double need for protection?
-The right building insurance for commercial and residential properties is crucial to avert financial risks in case of damages.
-Learn how to find the right policy and avoid pitfalls.
+One property, two types of use – double protection needed?
+The right building insurance for business and residential purposes is crucial to avoid financial risks in case of damage.
+Find out how to choose the right policy and avoid pitfalls.

 The topic in brief and concise terms

-The fifty percent rule (commercial share) determines the type of building insurance needed (commercial or private with business registration).
+The fifty percent rule (commercial share) determines the type of building insurance required (commercial or private with business registration).

-The 1914 value and the current new value factor are crucial for the correct insurance sum and help avoid underinsurance.
+The 1914 value and the sliding new value factor are crucial for the correct insurance sum and help avoid underinsurance.

-An accurate declaration of commercial use and all circumstances that increase risk is essential for full insurance coverage.
+An accurate declaration of the commercial use and all risk-enhancing circumstances is essential for full insurance coverage.

 The 50 Percent Rule: Understanding the Foundation of Proper Coverage